tim-johnson-sage/tim-johnson-sage/README.md

 - 🧱 I feel comfortable attempting work in any domain (e.g. - Backend, Frontend, Data Storage, CI/CD, Cloud Infrastructure, Hardware)
 - 🌱 I find it more natural to pursue deep knowledge
 - 👯 In my unstructured time I am most likely to take on medium (up to 1 week) to large (multiple weeks) projects
-- 🤔 In 1 year I want to have expanded the **width** of awareness in:
+- 🤔 By 9/15/2021 I want to have expanded the **width** of awareness in:
   - [ ] Languages
     - [ ] GoLang
     - [ ] Scala